Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate

 Top Linux Interview Questions and Answers

-Here, we have brought together a list of 22 important Linux interview questions that you must know if your potential job opportunity encompasses Linux in any way.
+Here, we have brought together a list of top Linux interview questions that you must know if your potential job opportunity encompasses Linux in any way.

 Question: Can you tell us about the basic components of Linux?